KevinDNF/RankBusters/README.md

 This game was coded in 2 days for my A-Level computer science final year coursework.

-All art assests where made in 2 days and where part of my Graphics A-Level first year coursework.
+All art assests where made in 2 days and where part of my Graphics A-Level final year coursework.

 Music is from The World Ends With You.